Scottish New Zealanders: Dunedin

 The Lay Association of the Free Church of Scotland founded Dunedin at the head of Otago Harbour in 1848 as the principal town of its Scottish settlement.
 The name comes from Dùn Èideann, the Scottish Gaelic name for Edinburgh, the Scottish capital.
 Charles Kettle the city's surveyor, instructed to emulate the characteristics of Edinburgh, produced a striking, 'Romantic' design.
 The result was both grand and quirky streets as the builders struggled and sometimes failed to construct his bold vision across the challenging landscape.
 Captain William Cargill, a veteran of the war against Napoleon, was the secular leader.
 The Reverend Thomas Burns, a nephew of the poet Robert Burns, was the spiritual guide.

 The Octagon was first laid out during Charles Kettle's surveying of the city in 1846.
 His plans for the centre of Dunedin included a large Octagonal area (Moray Place) enclosing a smaller octagonal shape, originally designated as a reserve.
 Despite the reserve status, the Church of England sought to build in the centre of the Octagon, applying directly to Governor Sir George Grey.
 It was not until building was about to commence that the local (predominantly Scottish and Presbyterian) community became aware of what was happening.
 This resulted in a major furore within the city.
 Otago Superintendent William Cargill was put in charge of the dispute, resulting in the Anglicans being forced to withdraw their plans for The Octagon (The Anglican St. Paul's Cathedral stands today at the northern edge of The Octagon).

 Many of the suburbs of Dunedin are named after their Edinburgh equivalents.

 Otago Highlanders

-Dunedin's main rugby team are called The Highlanders.
+Dunedin's main rugby union team are called The Highlanders.
 The name Highlanders was chosen after the early Scottish settlers in the lower South Island.
 These Scottish settlers were the founders of Dunedin—known as the "Edinburgh of the South", and the city where the Highlanders are based.
 According to the Highlanders official website: " The name and image of the Highlander conjures up visions of fierce independence, pride in one's roots, loyalty, strength, kinship, honesty, and hard work."
 The colours of the Highlanders encompasses the provincial colours of North Otago, Otago, and Southland; yellow, blue and maroon.
 Blue is also the predominant colour of the Flag of Scotland, and is used by many sports teams in that country.